Review of 2017 Medical Office Software

 The company regularly audits its own security standards as well as those of the data centers it uses.
 Additionally, Smart Vault and Intuit joined forces to establish a secure client (or patient) portal as well as other security-minded features.

-Whether you are looking for an EHR, a document storage service, a project management system or something else entirely, you can find a HIPAA-compliant software package to meet your needs.
-Fortunately, you can get much of what you need in one place with an EHR.
-PracticeSuite offers many advantages for security-conscious practice managers, and we would love for you to join the more 41,000 users who have rated us number one.
+Whether you are looking for an medical office software system, a document storage service, a project management system or something else entirely, you can find a HIPAA-compliant software package to meet your needs.
+Fortunately, you can get everything you want and need in one place with PracticeSuite that offers many advantages for security-conscious practice managers.
+We would love for you to join the more 41,000 users who have rated us number one.
 Compare plans and pricing to decide which version of PracticeSuite is best for your business.